BBCode to HTML Converter

 What BBCode does not map cleanly

-• Plugin-specific tags (like [spoiler], [youtube]) — listed in the custom tags panel; otherwise emitted as literal text.
+• Plugin-specific tags (like [spoiler], [youtube]) are not recognised, so they pass through as literal text.

 Frequently Asked Questions